youngjuene/Sa2VA/README.md

 ## References
-If you find this repository useful, please consider referring the following paper:
+If you find this repository useful, please consider referring to he following paper:
 ```
 @article{sa2va,
   title={Sa2VA: Marrying SAM2 with LLaVA for Dense Grounded Understanding of Images and Videos},